Portable Scanners Buying Guide - Handheld, Battery Operated, Alternatives

 Another case is when you are on a business trip and the need to send the documents you have just received in paper emerges.

 These different cases and tasks have something in common.
 Guess what?
-That’s right - a portable scanner is the right thing to solve both!
+That’s right - a portable scanner is a right thing to solve both!

 Table of contents